ahmad-m-abbas/Interfacing-Techniques-Project/algorithms.md

 The temporal complexity of DFS is O(V), where V is the number of vertices, when the full maze is traversed.

 ## Conclusion
-After analysing the three algorithms above we decided to go with LSRB algorithm,  In "LSRB" L stands for 'LEFT', S for 'STRAIGHT', R for RIGHT, and B for 'BACK' or BACKWARD.
+After analysing the four algorithms above we decided to go with LSRB algorithm,  In "LSRB" L stands for 'LEFT', S for 'STRAIGHT', R for RIGHT, and B for 'BACK' or BACKWARD.
 These LEFT, RIGHT, STRAIGHT, and BACK are the directions that the robot follows.
 This Algorithm is simple and straight forward.
 In this algorithm LEFT direction has the highest priority and the BACK (U-Turn) direction has the least priority.
 Let's see what this algorithm looks like:
 - **Step 1**: Always follow **LEFT** whenever there is a turn possible
 - **Step 2**: If **LEFT** is not possible go **STRAIGHT**.
 - **Step 3**: If **LEFT** and **STRAIGHT** both are not possible take **RIGHT**.